facebook/docusaurus/docs/getting-started-publishing.md

 If you're already using Circle CI for your project, all you need to do to enable automatic deployments is to configure Circle to run the `publish-gh-pages` script as part of the deployment step.

-1. Ensure the GitHub account that will be set as the `GIT_USER` has `write` access to the repo that contains the documentation.
+1. Ensure the GitHub account that will be set as the `GIT_USER` has `write` access to the repo that contains the documentation, by checking `Settings | Collaborators & teams` in the repo.
 1. Log into GitHub as the `GIT_USER`.
 1. Go to https://github.com/settings/tokens for the `GIT_USER` and generate a new [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), granting it full control of private repositories through the `repo` access scope.
 Store this token in a safe place, making sure to not share it with anyone.
 This token can be used to authenticate GitHub actions on your behalf in place of your GitHub password.
 1. Open your Circle CI dashboard, and navigate to the Settings page for your repository, then select "Environment variables".
 The URL looks like https://circleci.com/gh/ORG/REPO/edit#env-vars, where "ORG/REPO" should be replaced with your own GitHub org/repo.